 Guyana is operated under a two tier health care system.
 This means, there is an existence of both private and public health care facilities.
 Public Health Care is available free of charge to both citizens and foreign nationals.
 For the various regions you can find a number of Health Centres / Clinics.
 For all public health care facilities and services you can visit: Ministry of Health Guyana

-Private Health Care is available to anyone who could afford.
+Private healthcare is available to anyone who could afford.
 Credit card facilities and insurance schemes and plans are accepted and honoured once cleared at two private hospitals only.
-Please see links for the St Joseph Mercy Hospital and Balwant Singh Hospital

-British Nationals can work in Guyana providing they have the required permissions and correct documents to do so.
-For requirements and applications for work permits, please check the website below.
-Visa application forms
+British nationals can work in Guyana providing they have the required permissions and correct documents to do so.
+For requirements and applications for work permits, please check the website below:

 Driving licenses and vehicles